Betty Grable: Breakthrough at Fox: 1940–1943

 Grable was voted the number-one box-office draw by American movie exhibitors in 1943; she outranked Bob Hope, Gary Cooper, Greer Garson, Humphrey Bogart, and Clark Gable in popularity.
 Coney Island, released in June 1943, was a Technicolor "gay nineties" period musical and co-starred George Montgomery.
 The film earned more than $3.5 million at the box office and was well received by critics.
 Sweet Rosie O'Grady (1943), her follow-up feature, was equally successful at the box office, but it failed to obtain the same critical favor.

-Frank Powolny poster
+Frank Powolny poster and stardom: 1943–1949

 In 1943, she collaborated with photographer Frank Powolny for a regular studio photo session.
 During the shoot, she took several photos in a tight, one-piece bathing suit.
-One particular pose showed Grable's back to the camera as she playfully smiled looking over her right shoulder, with the pose chosen because she was several months pregnant with her first child.
+One particular pose showed Grable's back to the camera as she playfully smiled looking over her right shoulder.
 The picture was released as a poster and became the most requested photo for G.I.s stationed overseas.
 Grable's photograph sold millions of copies, eventually surpassing the popularity of Rita Hayworth's famous 1941 photo.